-This qualification aims to give you knowledge and understanding of the key principles of dignity, duty of care, and safeguarding as applied to adult health and social care.
-You’ll investigate these principles and understand how they are applied in everyday work contexts.
-You will also have an opportunity to examine the dilemmas and consequences that can arise when these principles are not upheld.
-Tailor your learning to suit you with this flexible online course that is aimed to prepare you for further training and to support working in settings where you may interact with vulnerable adults.
+This qualification aims to give learners knowledge and understanding of the key principles of dignity, duty of care and safeguarding as applied to adult health and social care.
+Learners will investigate the principles and how they are applied in everyday work contexts.
+They will also have an opportunity to examine the dilemmas and consequences that can arise when these principles are not upheld.

 What will I learn?

 The course is made up of four mandatory units as follows:

 - Understand duty of care in adult health and social care

 - Understand dilemmas and public concerns in adult health and social care

 - Principles of dignity in adult health and social care practice

 - Understand safeguarding in adult health and social care